borbiuk/generate-palette/README.md

 Parameters:
 - `color` - The domain color of palett in HEX format.
-- `step` - Ths step of concentraition in palette.
+- `step` - Ths step of concentration in palette.
   It should be between 0 and 100.